 Below are the four reporting measures for Ferrum College’s teacher education program.

-Evaluating completer results from the Virginia Uniform Performance Standards is one way the EPP can ensure a positive impact on pre-K-12 learning and development.
+Results from program completers and employers of program completers on the Virginia Uniform Performance Standards provide the EPP with one means of evaluating its impact on pre-K-12 learning and development.

 The Commonwealth of Virginia does not provide EPPs with data related to CAEP Standard R4.1.
-To measure completer impact on learning, the EPP utilizes employer and completer data collected by the Virginia Education Assessment Collaborative (VEAC); a growing partnership between Educator Preparation Programs in the Commonwealth of Virginia.
+To measure completer impact on learning, the EPP utilizes employer and completer data collected by the Virginia Education Assessment Collaborative (VEAC).
+VEAC is a collaboration of Virginia Educator Preparation Providers working together on assessment, data collection, and program improvement to positively impact our P-12 community partners.
+This partnership provides a centralized assessment structure for Virginia EPPs that standardizes and reduces the complexity of data collection for both the Virginia Department of Education (VDOE) and the Council for the Accreditation of Educator Preparation (CAEP).

 Measure 1a.
 Completer impact in contributing to P-12 student learning and growth.